michurin/cnbot/README.md

 ## Basic ideas

-You impalement all your business logic in your scripts.
+You implement all your business logic in your scripts.
 You are totally free to use all Telegram API abilities.

 `cnbot` interact with scripts using (i) `stdout` stream, (ii) arguments and (iii) environment variables.